Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * click on a spouse/partner to remove, from within in the edit spouse/ partner page, where the person clicked has no common child with the person being edited.
+    * click on a spouse/partner to remove, from within in the assign spouse/ partner page, where the person clicked has no common child with the person being assigned.
 * :clipboard: RESULT:
     * The user is informed that they can do this and given the option to remove the person as a spouse/partner and also the option to return back to the spouse page.